nichdel/OSplit/README.md

 Current Features
 ================

-OSplit is cross-platform (it should work on Mac, Windows, and Linux*) open source split timer that provides the ability to start a timer and record segment times through hotkeys.
+OSplit is cross-platform (it should work on Mac, Windows, and Linux*) open source splitFile timer that provides the ability to start a timer and record segment times through hotkeys.

-OSplit records split times in .csv files, which are a standard file format for trial data.
+OSplit records splitFile times in .csv files, which are a standard file format for trial data.
 These .csv's can be imported into most spreadsheet software with ease.

 *More specifically, X11 environments, which constitutes nearly all Linux distros.